Nicole Poore

 Nicole Poore is an American politician and a Democratic member of the Delaware Senate representing District 12.
 Poore was elected Senate Majority Leader in 2019 after previously serving as Senate Majority Whip.

+Poore has degrees in criminal justice from Delaware Technical Community College and Wilmington University.
+She has a master’s degree in organizational leadership.

+Poore is chair of the Joint Capital Improvement Committee and vice chair of the Senate Health & Social Services Committee and Senate Labor Committee.
+She serves on the Human Trafficking Interagency Coordinating Council, the Domestic Violence Coordinating Council, the Utilities Coordination Council, and the Riverfront Development Corporation.